Levani1111/Web-Apps-with-Node.js/README.md

 To run this project locally, follow these steps:

-- Clone the repository: git clone https://github.com/your-username/- your-project.git
+- Clone the repository: git clone
 - Navigate to the project directory: cd your-project
 - Install dependencies: npm install
 - Start the server: npm start